 It is a process for examining the work performed by one's equals (peers) and to understand the systems, practices and procedures followed by the Practice Unit and to give suggestions, if any, for further improvement.
 Each Practice Unit would be required to be peer reviewed at least once in a block of five years.
 The Practicing Company Secretary/Firm may apply voluntarily to be peer reviewed or it may be done through random selection by the Peer Review Board.

-The Attestation Services under peer review guidelines includes the following services by the company secretaries in practice:
+The peer review includes the following services by the company secretaries in practice: